 Experts have found that only 2 percent of potential customers “convert” (i.e., buy a product) during the first visit to the company’s website.
 Remarketing is designed to bring the 98 percent of users that don’t buy a product back to the website for a second look.

-For this to work, the owner of a company puts a small snippet of code, or a “remarketing pixel,” on their website.
+For this to work, the owner of a company has their WordPress Support team put a small snippet of code, or a “remarketing pixel,” on their website.
 This code places an anonymous cookie into new visitors’ browsers.
 The cookie allows the advertiser to track visitors’ browsing habits and discover the optimum time to serve ads to those visitors.